Dayle Hudson

-Career
+Life and career

 Dayle Hudson comes from a family of bricklayers and would help his father on building sites.
 Hudson completed his apprenticeship before attending Italia Conti Academy of Theatre Arts.
 He also took part in several theatre productions.
 After graduating from the drama school in 2017, Hudson went back to working as a bricklayer and would audition during the week.
 In 2017, Hudson appeared in the short film Sleight.

 In December 2019, it was announced that Hudson would take over the role of Peter Beale on the British soap opera EastEnders, becoming the seventh actor in the role.
 The character had last been portrayed by Ben Hardy from 2013 to 2015.
 Hudson said that he was grateful and excited to be able to "work on such an institution of British television, alongside some incredible actors".
-The actor added, "Peter has been away for some time so I can't wait to find out what he's been up to and I'm very excited to see what the future holds for him".
-This was Hudson's first television role.
+The actor added that he was "very excited" to see what the future held for Peter.
 EastEnders executive producer Jon Sen said of his casting, "As soon as I met Dayle, I knew he'd be the one to bring Peter Beale back to Walford.
 Peter's a young man with a big heart but a bruised soul and Dayle's a talented actor who captures his complexity perfectly.
 I welcome him to the company and can't wait to start working with him".
-Peter was one of several regular EastEnders characters to be recast during Sen's tenure, with others including Peter's half-brother Bobby Beale and their half uncle Ben Mitchell.